A.J. Baime

 His most recently released work was Survival of the Fastest: Weed, Speed, and the 1980s Drug Scandal that Shocked the Sports World on August 2nd, 2022.

-Will there be any more books by A.J.
+Are there upcoming new books by A.J.
 Baime?

 A.J.
 Baime does not have any upcoming books with a set publication date within the next few months at this time.